manuelhe/htest/README.md

-#Nav test
+# Nav test

-A weird responsive navigation test
+A weird responsive navigation test in CSS and vanilla JavaScript